jennadodge/School-District-Analysis/README.md

 From that point forward the school district analysis was straight forward.

 ## Results

-`Using bulleted lists and images of DataFrames as support, address the following questions.
+### How the change in data affected the school district metrics
 - By removing the THS 9th graders' math and reading scores, the percent of all kids in the district passing math, passing reading, and the overall passing percentage was lowered by 0.2-0.3 percentage points.
 The following images show the district summary before and after removing the scores.
     -  #### District Summary DataFrame Including All Test Scores For All Students
         ![district_summary_df_before.png](images/district_summary_df_before.png)
     -   #### District Summary DataFrame After Replacing Thomas High School 9th Graders' Scores with 'NaN'
         ![district_summary_df_after.png](images/district_summary_df_after.png)

-'How is the school summary affected?
 - The summary of passing rates per school was most affected initially.
 By comparing the two dataframes below you can see that the scores for Thomas High School were much lower after replacing the ninth graders' scores.
 The reason for this is there are 461 9th graders at THS out of the 1635 total students.
 Removing more than 25% of the scores without adjusting the number of total students will artifically lower the passing rates.
     -   #### Per School Summary DataFrame Including All Test Scores For All Students
          ![per_school_summary_df_before](images/per_school_summary_df_before.png)